 A. The moms do have plenty of fat to keep them warm, but the babies don't!
 When gray whales are born they have practically no fat on their bodies.
 In fact, their skin hangs in folds along their bodies and they look like little tadpoles.
 So it is much better for these babies to be born in warmer waters away from the cold of the Arctic.
 The salty lagoons keep them warm and buoyant for nursing until they build up blubber to insulate them for the return swim to Alaska.

 Q. When whales head south, where are they going?

 A. Gray whales migrate to their winter breeding and calving grounds.
 This

-means the warm, shallow, salty lagoons of Mexico's Baja California
+means the warm, shallow, salty, sheltered lagoons of Mexico's Baja California

 coast.
 The three main

 lagoons where most of the whales go are Bahia Magdalena, Laguna Ojo de Liebre, and Laguna San

 Q. Do all the whales go at the same time?

 A. Gray whales travel in groups.
 First to head south are pregnant females (cows), who want to reach the lagoons before giving birth.
 The other

 adults and juveniles follow about a month later.
 When whales return north, the males